¿Quién será?: Certifications

-Michael Bublé cover version
+Michael Bublé version

 "Sway" was covered by Canadian singer Michael Bublé for his debut studio album, Michael Bublé, released in 2003.
 Sway was chosen for release as the album's third single, and was released in Australia on 22 June 2004.

 Sway was only released as an individual single in Australia.
 In many other countries, the release of the track was held back until 26 July, and packaged as a double A-side with the album's fourth single, Spider-Man Theme.
 However, due to its popularity with Australian radio stations, the track was given a separate release in the region, with Spider-Man Theme being released three months later in September 2004, as a separate release.
 Bublé's version of the song has appeared in such television shows and films as Las Vegas, CSI: NY, Malcolm in the Middle, The Wedding Date, Da Kath and Kim Code and No Reservations.
 The music video for the track was directed by Peter Kasden, who also filmed a music video for the single's B-side, Moondance, which was released exclusively to Australian music channels to promote the release of the single.
 The video features scenes of Bublé performing the song in the studio, intercut with scenes of Bublé driving a car through the Australian outback.
-The separate release, two music videos and strong radio airplay meant that Sway reached a peak of No. 15 on the ARIA Singles Chart, making it Bublé's highest charting single to that date.
+The separate release, two music videos and strong radio airplay meant that Sway reached a peak of No. 15 on the ARIA Singles Chart, making it Bublé's highest-charting single at the time on the chart.